theseer/fDOMDocument/README.md

 Usage
 -----

-Simply require/include the autoload.php supplied and you can start using fDOMDocument as a drop in replacement for DOMDocument.
+fDOMDocument is designed as a drop in replacement for DOMDocument.
+You can either use the composer generated autoloader or the provided one.

 Usage Samples
 -------------
     <?php

-    require 'TheSeer/fDOMDocument/autoload.php';
+    require '/path/to/autoload.php';

     $dom = new TheSeer\fDOM\fDOMDocument();
     try {